PeterHarlan/Mini-Wiki/README.md

-This project is a sample website project which relies on the Bootstrap framework, PHP, and js.
+This project is a sample website project (a mini Wiki) which relies on the Bootstrap framework, PHP, and js.

 File System: